garnere1/CustomChatbot/README.md

 * OPENAI_API_KEY : This is your API key retrieved from OpenAI
 * UPLOAD_FOLDER : This is a local directory path where the users uploaded files will be temporarily stored
+* OPENAI_MODEL : This is the llm you want to use from OpenAI
+* OPENAI_EMBEDDING_MODEL : This is the embedding model to use for the vector database

 Then, run the following commands: